-All applicants selected for award negotiations and recipients of an award under this FOA as well as project participants (including subrecipients and contractors) who anticipate involving foreign nationals in the performance of an award may be required to provide DOE with specific information about each foreign national to satisfy requirements for foreign national participation.
-A "foreign national" is defined as any person without U.S. citizenship or nationality (may include a stateless person).
+All applicants selected for an award under this FOA and project participants (including subrecipients and contractors) who anticipate involving foreign nationals in the performance of an award, will be required to provide DOE with specific information about each foreign national to satisfy requirements for foreign national participation and access approvals.
 The volume and type of information collected may depend on various factors associated with the award.
 DOE concurrence may be required before a foreign national can participate in the performance of any work under an award.